268.095 Minnesota law applies to unemployment claims and appeals.

 - Utilize a job history generally specific to each worker.

-Like I mentioned above, utilizing research tools at WestLaw.com may help clarify your situation or goals.
+Like I mentioned above, utilizing research tools mentioned above may help clarify your situation or goals.

-Over the years, Minnesota statute 268.095 was changed many times.
-In fact, this law office estimates this specific rule or law has changed nearly sixty (60) different times since its original enactment in the year 1927.
+Over the years, Minnesota statute 268.095 has changed many times.
+In fact, this law office estimates this specific rule or law has changed more than sixty (60) different times since its original enactment in the year 1927.

 Because this rule has changed so frequently, a situation involving another family member or friend is not necessarily helpful.